Welcome to Stripe.

 5. Payment Terms and Financial Services Terms

-Your use of the Payment Processing Services is subject to additional terms that apply between you and one or more of Stripe, a Stripe affiliate, and a Payment Method Provider.
+Your use of the Payment Processing Services may be subject to additional terms that apply between you and one or more of Stripe, a Stripe affiliate, a Payment Method Provider, and a Payment Method Acquirer.
 When these additional terms relate to a specific Payment Method they are “Payment Terms”, and when they relate to specific Payment Processing Services they are “Financial Services Terms”.
 By using the Payment Processing Services, you agree to the applicable Payment Terms and Financial Services Terms (as set out on our legal page), including those that separately bind you with our affiliates, Payment Method Providers and/or Payment Method Acquirers.
 Additionally, a Payment Method Provider may enforce the terms of this Agreement directly against you.

 We may add or remove Payment Method Providers and Payment Method Acquirers at any time.
 The Payment Terms and Financial Services Terms may also be amended from time to time.
 Your continuing use of the Payment Processing Services constitutes your consent and agreement to such additions, removals and amendments.